AsifAbbas1090/AsifAbbas1090/README.md

 ---

-### 🤝 Let's Connect
+### 🤝 Let’s Connect

-📬 Feel free to reach out if you want to collaborate, discuss ideas, or just say hi!
+📬 Reach out if you're into tech, startups, or just want to talk shop.
 🔗 [LinkedIn](https://www.linkedin.com/in/muhammad-asif-abbas-5387b1261/) | 📧 asifabbas1090@gmail.com

-> *“Build with clarity.
-Scale with code.
-Lead with purpose.”*
+> *“Build with vision.
+Scale with systems.
+Lead with empathy.”*

 ---